Adani Enterprises Ltd leads gainers in 'A' group

-Rupa & Company Ltd, Everest Kanto Cylinder Ltd, Dollar Industries Ltd and Carysil Ltd are among the other gainers in the BSE's 'A' group today, 01 March 2023.
+Kiri Industries Ltd, Reliance Power Ltd, IOL Chemicals & Pharmaceuticals Ltd and JSW Energy Ltd are among the other gainers in the BSE's 'A' group today, 03 March 2023.

-Rupa & Company Ltd, Everest Kanto Cylinder Ltd, Dollar Industries Ltd and Carysil Ltd are among the other gainers in the BSE's 'A' group today, 01 March 2023.
+Kiri Industries Ltd, Reliance Power Ltd, IOL Chemicals & Pharmaceuticals Ltd and JSW Energy Ltd are among the other gainers in the BSE's 'A' group today, 03 March 2023.

-Adani Enterprises Ltd soared 12.09% to Rs 1528.95 at 11:46 IST.
+Adani Enterprises Ltd surged 13.40% to Rs 1822 at 11:46 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 11.5 lakh shares were traded on the counter so far as against the average daily volumes of 9.69 lakh shares in the past one month.
+On the BSE, 7.4 lakh shares were traded on the counter so far as against the average daily volumes of 29.32 lakh shares in the past one month.

-Rupa & Company Ltd spiked 11.56% to Rs 228.75.
+Kiri Industries Ltd soared 9.99% to Rs 335.9.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 80228 shares were traded on the counter so far as against the average daily volumes of 20478 shares in the past one month.
+On the BSE, 45713 shares were traded on the counter so far as against the average daily volumes of 10945 shares in the past one month.

-Everest Kanto Cylinder Ltd surged 9.80% to Rs 83.17.
+Reliance Power Ltd spiked 8.27% to Rs 10.6.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 1.18 lakh shares were traded on the counter so far as against the average daily volumes of 1.38 lakh shares in the past one month.
+On the BSE, 62.98 lakh shares were traded on the counter so far as against the average daily volumes of 46.27 lakh shares in the past one month.

-Dollar Industries Ltd gained 9.46% to Rs 346.45.
+IOL Chemicals & Pharmaceuticals Ltd exploded 8.03% to Rs 312.2.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 19144 shares were traded on the counter so far as against the average daily volumes of 3468 shares in the past one month.
+On the BSE, 38958 shares were traded on the counter so far as against the average daily volumes of 18315 shares in the past one month.

-Carysil Ltd added 9.22% to Rs 561.65.
+JSW Energy Ltd rose 7.84% to Rs 247.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 8014 shares were traded on the counter so far as against the average daily volumes of 14137 shares in the past one month.
+On the BSE, 3.12 lakh shares were traded on the counter so far as against the average daily volumes of 1.06 lakh shares in the past one month.

 Powered by Capital Market - Live News